I’ve been hiking in the Catskills for many years and in today’s post want to share 10 hiking trails I found to be the most amazing to explore there.

 And while the full length of it is over 300 miles, there is about 50 or so miles of it available to cross in this region.

 The image you see above is of Buttermilk Falls, a very popular waterfall in the Catskill Mountains, and it’s also part of the Long Path Hike.
 Additionally, this particular area of the hike features an extremely popular swimming hole known as Peekamoose Blue Hole (it’s stunning).

 To do the Long Path hike (in the Catskills), see this post of a man who labeled every possible hike in the Catskills that connects with it.

-More hikes to come (leave your suggestions below too):
+More Catskill hiking trails to come (leave your suggestions below too)!